HAPPINESS VS. JOY

 What's the difference between happiness and joy?

-Happiness is often linked to external circumstances.
-It can be triggered by positive events, such as receiving good news, achieving a goal, or enjoying a pleasurable experience.
-The moments when we pause to recognize the goodness in our lives and feel gratitude for those things, we experience happiness.
-Happiness can be fleeting because it depends on the situation and the depth of our awareness of situations.
+However, happiness can also be fleeting as it often depends on circumstances and the depth of our awareness of certain situations.
 Once the external trigger is gone, the feeling of happiness may lessen or fade.
 Happiness can be a deep feeling, but it can also be more surface-level, responding to our immediate environment and external factors.

 Joy is less reliant upon external circumstances and is more of an internal, deep-seated state of being.
 It doesn’t rely as heavily on external circumstances and can be felt even in challenging situations.
 Joy also is enduring and tends to be more lasting because it is rooted in a sense of peace, contentment, or spiritual fulfillment, rather than momentary pleasure.
 Joy can also be defined as a profound feeling, and is often associated with a deeper sense of well-being or spiritual connection.
 It can coexist with other emotions, like sadness or hardship, because it comes from within.